17 Common Lies You Tell Your Doctor (and Why You Need to Stop)

 I swear, I don’t have an eating disorder

 “People with anorexia may over-report what they’ve eaten while individuals with binge eating may under-report their food intake.
 I wouldn’t call it ‘lying’ exactly, as patients with eating disorders frequently experience shame associated with their symptoms.
 But it’s important to get accurate information in order to manage possible electrolyte disturbances, hormone disturbances, and other medical issues.
-Eating disorders are treatable, and early intervention is associated with best outcomes.”—Evelyn Attia, MD, director at the Center for Eating Disorders at New York-Presbyterian Hospital and a professor of psychiatry at Columbia and Weill Cornell Medical Centers.
+Eating disorders are treatable, and early intervention is associated with best outcomes.”—Evelyn Attia, MD, director of the Eating Disorders Research Program, New York State Psychiatric Institute, and director of the Columbia Center for Eating Disorders.
 Now, find out the 11 things your doctor can tell just by looking at you.